Perle Systems White Paper

 The primary benefit of an out-of-band management interface is its availability when the network is down, a device is turned off, in sleep mode, hibernating, or otherwise inaccessible.
 OOBM can be used to remotely reboot devices that have crashed and manage powered-down devices.
 The core idea is to preserve 24/7 uptime of your network by ensuring you always have access to critical IT assets like routers, switches, firewalls, servers, power, storage, and telecom appliances that operate the organizations' backbone communication framework.

 When a Network Administrator needs to monitor, manage, troubleshoot, or re-boot critical IT assets, they will generally access the devices directly over an Ethernet network.
-However, 24/7 uptime is expected this single point of access is not enough.
-When IT assets are in off-site locations, controlled server rooms, or the network administrator is in a different location, they need a secure way to remotely access the USB or RS232 console management port of every device on the network.
+However, when 24/7 uptime is expected this single point of access is not enough.
+When IT assets are in off-site locations, controlled server rooms, or the network administrator is in a different location, they need a secure way to remotely access the USB, RS232/422/485, or Ethernet console management port of every device on the network.

 In today's world, organizations find it impossible to work without access to their network computers and enterprise-wide systems.
 The ability to monitor and manage these networks and keep them up and running is pivotal to their business.
 The responsibility to ensure that organizations have faultless access to their systems is placed on Network Administrators.
 They must ensure that servers supplying mission-critical applications are functioning and that the entire network connecting the data to a multitude of users remains functional.
 When networks crash, so do productivity and profits.
 And, the longer a network is down, the greater the impact on the enterprise.